kharchenkolab/conos/vignettes/walkthrough.md

 We next use the graph we identified to get the global clusters.
 Here we use the Leiden community detection method to obtain clusters.
-Increasing the value of the resolution parameter will result in more fine-grained clusters, while decreasing it will return coarser clustering.
+Increasing the value of the resolution parameter will result in more fine-grained clusters, while decreasing it will return coarser clustering:

 ```r